Manihellodjango/crud-react-app/README.md

 # Getting Started with CRUD React App

-This project was releated to React CRUD
+This project was releated to React CRUD Operations

 ## How to start the project